hpd96/sipcmd/README.md

 ## Description

 `sipcmd` is a command line softphone that can originate and accept phone calls, enter DTMF digits and record and play back WAV files.
-It is meant primarily as testing tool for VoIP systems, and it only runs on Linux.
+It is meant primarily as testing tool for VoIP systems, it only runs on Linux, and it is in no way stable or production ready.

 ## Requirements